 The Universe of Virtual Realities

-If we understand space linearly as we do right now in modern science, then the moon we see is the real moon, and if we happen to go to this moon then we have to gone to the real moon.
-If however we understand space hierarchically according to Sāńkhya, then the moon we see is simply a representation of the real moon, and even if we go to this ‘moon’ we haven’t truly gone to the moon.
+If we understand space linearly as we do right now in modern science, then the moon we see is the real moon, and if we happen to go to this moon then we have to go to the real moon.
+If however, we understand space hierarchically according to Sāńkhya, then the moon we see is simply a representation of the real moon, and even if we go to this ‘moon’ we haven’t truly gone to the moon.

-The question of lunar travel therefore is a scientific question, but not quite the current science, which is based on a model of communication suitable to a small village.
+The question of lunar travel, therefore, is a scientific question, but not quite the current science, which is based on a model of communication suitable to a small village.
 When this model is extended to the entire universe we arrive at erroneous conclusions.
 Similarly, when the understanding of matter is divorced from the understanding of the observer we make erroneous conclusions.

 Each planet has to be treated as a combination of reality and virtual reality.
 What we can see, touch, taste, smell, and hear on this planet is reality.
 But the things in the sky are virtual reality.
 We can know about the reality outside the earth space by looking at this virtual reality.
 This virtual reality also exists, like the apple exists in the brain as a representation.
 And yet, it is not reality itself.
-Therefore, we cannot go to the real moon through moon expeditions because the moon we will go to is within the earthly space.
+Therefore, we cannot go to the real moon through moon expeditions because the moon we will go to is within earthly space.
 To treat the objects in the sky as virtual reality, we need to understand how matter becomes a symbol that references some reality but it is not the object being represented.